thryec/crypto-portfolio-tracker/README.md

 - Material UI
 - Metamask - Ethereum Wallet
 - Ethers.js - Web3 library
+- Web3Modal - Connect cryptocurreny wallet to App

 ```

 ## APIs Used

 - Coingecko API - to query cryptocurrency prices and market data
-- Etherscan API - to query user's token balance
+- Etherscan Rinkeby API - to query user's token balance on the Rinkeby testnet
-- Crypto News API - to query
+- Crypto News API - to query for crypto news

 ### User Stories

-A story of the project user, that explains the use of the project.

 ```

 User must be able to:

+- View list of coins and their updated information on the Home Page.
+- Connect their Metamask Wallet to the site to view wallet balances.
+- Select individual coins to view detailed info and specific news.
-- View Example
+- View crypto-related news and events in the Newsfeed tab.
-- Blablabla
-- Search Example
-- Fine Example
-- etc..

 ```